My recipes → Your inbox. Sign up today!

 • Cauliflower rice: For this recipe, I prefer to use pre-riced cauliflower that can be found in the produce section of most grocery stores.
 I recommend cauliflower rice that is not super fine, so keep that in mind when buying.

-• Frozen cauliflower rice: If you are using frozen cauliflower rice, there is no need to defrost it.
+• Frozen cauliflower rice: There is no need to defrost if you use frozen cauliflower rice.
 Simply add it directly to the hot pan with the other veggies.

 • Make it spicy: If you’d like to add a little heat to this recipe, sprinkle in some crushed chili flakes or cayenne pepper.
 You can also serve with sriracha sauce.